kamanphoebe/m2mKD/TRAIN-MOE.md

 ## m2mKD phase

-After obtaining the teacher modules, run m2mKD for each teaching pair which can be processed in parallel.
+After obtaining the teacher modules, you can run m2mKD for each teaching pair.
+The pairs can be processed in parallel.

 ```bash
 # Note that the idx of the last pair should be -1.